Trump links autism to acetaminophen use during pregnancy, despite decades of evidence it’s safe

 Without treatment, a fever can be dangerous for both the fetus and the pregnant person, experts say.
 Risks include miscarriage, birth defects and high blood pressure.

-At some point during pregnancy, most people use acetaminophen, sold under the brand name Tylenol, studies show.
-Acetaminophen is considered the only safe over-the-counter option for pain or fever for pregnant people.
+At some point during pregnancy, most people use acetaminophen, studies show.
+Acetaminophen — also known as paracetamol and sold under the brand name Tylenol — is considered the only safe over-the-counter option for pain or fever for pregnant people.
 Other common pain relief options like ibuprofen or regular-dose aspirin can increase the risk of serious complications during pregnancy.

 Speaking from the White House alongside US Health and Human Services Secretary Robert F. Kennedy Jr., US Food and Drug Administration Commissioner Dr. Marty Makary, US National Institutes of Health Director Dr. Jay Bhattacharya and US Centers for Medicare & Medicaid Services Administrator Dr. Mehmet Oz, Trump did not keep his remarks to Tylenol during pregnancy.
 He advocated for breaking up childhood vaccinations and even pushing back the hepatitis B shot for newborns — a public health strategy that brought the infection in children to the brink of elimination — to age 12.